Paxos Standard (USDP) Metrics

 How is Paxos Standard performing compared to the broader crypto market?

-Over the past 7 days, Paxos Standard has gained 0.06%, outperforming the overall crypto market which posted a 1.55% decline.
-This indicates strong performance in USDP's price action relative to the broader market momentum.
+Over the past 7 days, Paxos Standard has declined by 0.09%, underperforming the overall crypto market which posted a 2.17% gain.
+This indicates a temporary lag in USDP's price action relative to the broader market momentum.

 Trends Market Overview